Camping trips are a roller-coaster of unbelievable fun and adventure!

 Eating utensils are also important and I find a small compact set like that from Wildo very useful.

-A foil will also come in handy, a compact axe for chopping wood, a sharp knife, small sized cleaning detergent, scouring sponge and a pocket knife for opening your cans, are also things you might consider carrying.
+A foil will also come in handy, a compact camping axe for chopping wood, a sharp backpacking knife, small-sized cleaning detergent, scouring sponge and a pocket knife for opening your cans, are also things you might consider carrying.

 Make sure to pack at least one headlight, flashlight with extra batteries as well as a lantern.

 I like to carry extra lights or glow sticks to scatter around my camping area for better vision at night.
-This guide can help you shop for an ideal headlight.
+This guide can help you shop for an ideal hiking headlamp.

 What to wear